-ED 100 - Child Development & Behavior 3.00 Prerequisite: EN 52
+ED 100-Child Development & Behavior (3) Prerequisite: EN 52

-Introduces basic growth and developmental principles necessary to work effectively with young children from ages birth to 12 years.
+Introduces basic growth and developmental principles necessary to work with young children from birth to 12 years.
 Emphasizes the social, emotional, physical and intellectual developmental stages of the young child.
-(This course satisfies one-half of the 90-hour State requirement for Day Care Certification.)
+This course is 45 hours of the 90 hours of Child Care Training required for Senior Staff.
+ED 100 is required to complete the 90 Hour Letter of Recognition in Early Childhood.

-ED 102 - Schools and Society 3.00 Prerequisite: EN 101
+ED 102-Schools and Society (3)

 Examines the historical, philosophical, and social development of American education.
 Students will learn methods, concepts, and principles of education.
 They analyze and reflect on the processes of teaching and learning.
 They explore the interrelationships of education, social institutions, and pluralistic culture.
 Students will also reflect on ways that values, skills, and experience shape and are shaped by schooling and society.
-Observation, teaching, and a portfolio are required.
+Observations, teaching, and a portfolio are required.

+ED 202-Educational Psychology (3)

-ED 202 - Educational Psychology 3.00 Prerequisite: PS 101
+Prerequisite: PS 101